AmroAbdrabo/application-of-online-anomaly-detection-using-one-class-classification-to-z24/readme.md

 This repository contains the code and resources for the "Amro's Student Thesis" project.
 The project aims to investigate and implement various techniques for assessing the damage state of bridge.

 ## Introduction
+Modes of thw Z24 bridge.
+All supports are chosen as fixed supports.
+Fixed supports are chosen at pier bases, as well as the two ends of the bridge that merge with the road.
 ![Modal shapes](https://drive.usercontent.google.com/download?id=12GrWRltz42P_b4djttd1gvW2yIQ7KqEy&export=view&authuser=0)

 ## Requirements